Partnership Agreement Process

 short steps to successful partnering

 FCPS has created template agreements for all partnerships.
-A sample agreement is shown in the pdf below.

 Please start by contacting Jay Garant in the FCPS Business and Community Partnerships Office to begin the discussions of partnering.